 pIPELINE

-SeaStar Medical holds an exclusive, worldwide, license to commercialize the SCD in human therapeutics.
+SeaStar Medical holds an exclusive, worldwide license to commercialize the SCD in human therapeutics.

 Approved Products:

-The SCD has been granted Breakthrough Device Designations (BDD) for 3 indications:
+The SCD has been granted Breakthrough Device Designations (BDD) for 4 indications:

-3. Hepatorenal syndrome (HRS)
+3. Hepatorenal Syndrome (HRS)

-Adult AKI on CKRT
+Adult AKI on CRRT

-SeaStar Medical is now conducting the NEUTRALIZE-AKI Trial to assess the safety & efficacy of the SCD in critically ill adults with AKI requiring CKRT.
+SeaStar Medical is now conducting the NEUTRALIZE-AKI Trial to assess the safety & efficacy of the SCD in critically ill adults with AKI requiring CRRT.
 The study will assess the effect of SCD treatment on various measures of patient clinical outcomes and evaluate the effect of the device on patient safety in SCD treatments from the time of initiation through 1 year.

 Primary Endpoint: